 South Africa celebrates its tenth anniversary as a Republic this month.
 It has been a?

-South Africa celebrates its tenth anniversary as a Republic this month.
+Background: South Africa celebrates its tenth anniversary as a Republic this month.
 It has been a stormy and controversial decade for the white-ruled state, but an economically successful one.
 During this time, South Africa has clashed with the rest of the world over such issues as South West Africa, apartheid, and arms supplies.
 A Prime Minister was assassinated; the world's first heart transplant operation was performed in Cape Town; and South Africa retreated into isolationism in the face of international antagonism.
 To mark the occasion of the tenth anniversary VISNEWS has issued this production, compiled from its film library.
 It shows some of the events which took place in South Africa during the past decade, and their effect on the country's progress.

 SYNOPSIS: The Republic of South Africa celebrates its tenth anniversary on 31 May.
 In 1961 the then Prime Minister, Hendrik Verwoed, took South Africa out of the British Commonwealth after a public referendum.